-Earn two valuable degrees in five years, then launch a career dedicated to improving the health and physical performance of diverse populations.
+Earn two valuable degrees in just five years with the BS/MS in Exercise Science track, then launch a career dedicated to improving the health and physical performance of diverse populations.

 Why Earn a Combined Degree in Exercise Science?

-Why Earn a Combined Degree in Exercise Science at Adelphi?
+Why Earn a Combined Degree in Exercise Science at Adelphi University in New York?

 - Benefit from the continuity and cohesiveness of a combined undergraduate and graduate curriculum, which provides an efficient route to professional success.

 - Gain practical experience working with real clients in state-of-the-art facilities under the supervision of world-class faculty.

 - Graduate with the tools to be a leader in your field—whether you’re interested in pursuing a doctoral degree or a career in strength and conditioning, personal training or other professions related to research, education or healthcare.